tencentyun/intlcloud-documents/yehe_doc/安全/DDoS 高防包/购买指南/计费概述（企业版）_intl_en.md

 ## Chinese Mainland
 ### Base protection
-The base protection service is monthly subscribed.
+Base protection is a postpaid monthly subscription service.
 See the following table for detailed prices.
 <table>
 <thead>
 <tr>